IRT-Open-Source/scf/modules/EBU-TT2STLXML/README.md

 to EBU STL - though the source file might comply to the respective subtitling standards.

+Note that if no `tts:textAlign` value applies to a `tt:p` element, EBU STL's default alignment "centred text" is used - instead of assuming TTML's default value `start` here.

 ## EXAMPLES
 If you use the Saxon processor (version 9.7) you could perform a transformation as follows: